khaldoun-xyz/standard/docs/workflow_handbook.md

 and a plan for the coming week with the full team.
 Everybody is invited to comment.

-We do this strengthen our relationships among each other and to make fast progress.
+We do this to strengthen our relationships among each other and to make fast progress.

 - Writing down your thoughts helps you think things through.